mxagar/spark_big_data_guide/02_Spark/README.md

 #### 3.2.2 SQL in a Nutshell

 Many Spark SQL Dataframe methods have an equivalent SQL operation.

+Note that SQL is a declarative language:

+- Imperative languages (e.g., Python) require defining the specific processing steps to obtain a result.
+- Declarative languages (e.g., SQL) do not care about the processing steps, we simply define the result we'd like and an engine under the hoods takes care of the necessary steps to obtain that result.

 Most common SQL operators: `SELECT`, `FROM`, `WHERE`, `AS`, `GROUP BY`, `COUNT()`, `AVG()`, etc.